mihe/tsu/README.md

 Now you can start adding your `.ts` files to `Content/Scripts/Source`.

+### Text editor

+TSU supports the "Goto Definition" feature of Blueprint, which you'll find if you right-click on a function call node (or double-click it).
+By default this is set to open files in Notepad.
+If you'd like to change this you can go to the `TypeScript for Unreal` settings in `Editor Preferences`.
+There you'll find presets that you can switch between.

+If you don't find a preset that suits you then untick the `Use Editor Preset` checkbox and replace the `Editor Path` and `Editor Arguments` to suit your editor.
+The `Editor Arguments` field will have `%f` replaced with the filename, `%d` with the workspace directory and `%l` and `%c` with the line and column number respectively.

+![Text editor settings][edt]

 ### Hot-reloading

 Hot-reloading relies on the auto reimport feature in UE4, which you'll again find in `Editor Preferences` under `Loading & Saving`.